Itsmehp/bathroom-configurator-master-thesis/1_Working_Drafts/01_Introduction/01a_Problem_Statement.md

 ### Conclusion: A Timely Opportunity for Innovation

-While these challenges are long-standing within the bathroom renovation sector, the recent integration of consumer-grade LiDAR sensors into common devices, such as smartphones and tablets, presents a novel and timely opportunity to address these inefficiencies comprehensively.
+While these challenges are long-standing within the bathroom renovation sector, the recent integration of consumer-grade LiDAR sensors into common devices, such as smartphones and tablets, presents a novel and timely opportunity to address these inefficiencies comprehensively especially for growing businesses that cannot rely on slow customer engagement.